tdiprima/CodeCraft-AI/README.md

 ```

 The agents leverage real AI for planning, code generation, review, and test creation.
 Each agent sends specialized prompts to OpenAI to ensure quality output.

+## License
+[MIT](LICENSE) — use it however you want, just keep the license file and toss some credit my way.